-IFRS 9 Financial Instruments; IAS 24 Related Party Disclosures (revised 2009); IFRIC 19 Extinguishing Financial Liabilities with Equity Instruments; Improvements to IFRS (issued May 2010); and the amendments to: IAS 32 Financial Instruments: Presentation: Classification of Rights Issues; IFRIC 14 Prepayments of a Minimum Funding Requirement; and IFRS 1 Limited Exemption from Comparative IFRS 7 Disclosures for First-time Adopters were either in issue but not yet effective or not yet adopted by the European Union at 10 August 2010.
+IFRS 9 Financial Instruments; IAS 24 Related Party Disclosures (revised 2009); IFRIC 19 Extinguishing Financial Liabilities with Equity Instruments; Improvements to IFRSs (issued May 2010); and the amendments to: IAS 32 Financial Instruments: Presentation: Classification of Rights Issues; IFRIC 14 Prepayments of a Minimum Funding Requirement; and IFRS 1 Limited Exemption from Comparative IFRS 7 Disclosures for First-time Adopters were either in issue but not yet adopted or not yet endorsed by the European Union at 10 August 2010.

 Except for IFRS 9 none of these accounting standards, interpretations or amendments is expected to have a significant effect on the Group's accounting policies or financial statements.
 IFRS 9 Financial Instruments is expected to replace IAS 39 Financial Instruments: Recognition and Measurement from 2013, subject to EU adoption.
 IFRS 9 in issue as at 10 August 2010 only concerns the classification and measurement of financial assets.
-New requirements for the classification and measurement of financial liabilities, derecognition of financial instruments, impairment and hedge accounting are expected to be added to IFRS 9 in 2010.
+New requirements for the classification and measurement of financial instruments, impairment and hedge accounting are expected to be added to IFRS 9 in 2010.
 The requirements of IFRS 9 in issue as at 10 August 2010 would result in the Group's PPP financial assets being reclassified from "available-for-sale", which is a category that will no longer exist under the new standard, to a debt instrument measured either at amortised cost or at fair value through profit or loss.
 As a result, movements in the fair value of PPP financial assets would no longer be recognised in other comprehensive income.
-Retrospective application of this requirement would result in the closing balance of fair value movements recognised in PPP financial asset reserves being transferred to retained earnings.
-The effect within the Group's reserves would be a transfer of £8m from PPP financial asset reserves to retained earnings.
-The effect within the share of joint ventures' and associates' reserves would be a transfer of £78m from PPP financial asset reserves to retained earnings.
+Retrospective application of this requirement would result in the closing balance of fair value movements recognised in PPP financial asset measured is a transfer of £8m from PPP financial asset reserves would be a transfer of £78m from PPP financial asset reserves to retained earnings.